 8:00 PM – Classic Local Dinner

 Just around the corner from one of the city’s main shopping drag is this hole-in-the-wall restaurant, Il Genovese.
-It’s claim to fame is that the owner created the world pesto championships so it’s a no-brainer spot to get amazing pesto.
-But don’t stop there because they have an assortment of classic Genovese dishes (we love the panissette which are like a chickpea version of polenta fries).
+Its claim to fame is that the owner created the world pesto championships so it’s a no-brainer spot to get amazing pesto.
+But don’t stop there because they have an assortment of classic Genovese dishes (we love the panissette which is like a chickpea version of polenta fries).

 More Italy On Salt & Wind